Sparse Signal Models for Data Augmentation in Deep Learning ATR: Introduction

 Transfer learning is one of the most effective techniques to handle the availability of limited training data.
 Transfer-learning uses the model parameters, estimated using a similar data-set such as Image-net~\cite{imageNet_2015}, as initialization for solving the problem of interest, typically using convolutional neural networks with little to no fine-tuning.
 There have been numerous experiments supporting the benefits of transfer learning, including two seminal papers~\cite{yosinski2014transferable} and \cite{oquab2014learning}.
 However, radar images are significantly different from regular optical images.
 In particular, SAR works in the wavelength of $1 cm.$ to $10 m.$ while visible light has a wavelength of the order of $1 nm.$.
-As a result, most surfaces in natural scenes are rough at these wavelengths, leading to diffused reflections.
-In contrast, microwaves from radar transmitters undergo specular reflections, especially for man-made objects.
+As a result, most surfaces in natural scenes are rough at visible wavelengths, leading to diffused reflections.
+In contrast, microwaves from radar transmitters undergo specular reflections.
 This difference in scattering behavior leads to substantially different images in SAR and optical imaging.
 Since specular reflections dominate the scattering phenomenon, the images are sensitive to instantaneous factors like the imaging device's orientation and background clutter.
-Therefore, readily available optical-imagery based deep neural network models like Alex-net and VGG16~\cite{simonyan2014deep} are not suitable for transferring knowledge to this domain.
-Retraining the network is again inhibited by the limited availability of radar imagery.
-We address this limitation of transfer learning by using data augmentation.
-We augment the radar image data-sets using a principled approach that considers the phenomenology of the RF backscatter data.
+Therefore, readily available optical-imagery based deep neural network models like Alex-net and VGG16~\cite{simonyan2014deep} are not suitable for transferring knowledge to the SAR domain.
+In this paper we pursue an alternative strategy of data augmentation of limited datasets using a principled approach that exploits the phenomenology of the RF backscatter data.

 The paper is structured as follows.
 We first review relevant research work and outline our contributions in sections \ref{RW} and \ref{contri}, respectively.
 In sections \ref{data} and \ref{network}, we describe the data-set and network architecture in detail.
 In section \ref{teach}, we provide an overview of our strategy and then describe the details of our pose-synthesis methodology in section \ref{pose}.
 Next, we present the details of the experiments and corresponding results in sections \ref{Exp} and \ref{Res}, respectively, which provide the empirical evidence for the effectiveness of the proposed data augmentation method.
 We conclude with some possible directions for future research in section \ref{Conc}.